AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 [pt, pb] = g.mrcylinder;
 ```
 Here `pt` and `pb` are column vectors of the pressure taps, note that the stagnation pressure tap is #1, and the tap index increases along the top surface (to #11 at the rear).
-The vector 'pb' begins with tap #12, located on the aft cylinder side and the index increases back towards the front (wrapping around the cylinder).
-Element #10 of 'pb' is the tap nearest the stagnation point tap on the bottom of the cylinder.
+The vector `pb` begins with tap #12, located on the aft cylinder side and the index increases back towards the front (wrapping around the cylinder).
+Element #10 of `pb` is the tap nearest the stagnation point tap on the bottom of the cylinder.

 **We need to add a matlab script which shows unit normals and labels the taps**